Historic cemeteries in

 In the early 20th century, the discovery of oil and gas brought renewed prosperity to Bosque County.
 The oil industry brought investment and job opportunities, leading to a period of economic growth and development.
 Today, Bosque County is known for its scenic beauty, outdoor activities, and historical landmarks, making it a popular destination for tourists and a desirable place to live.

-This timeline provides a concise overview of the key events in the history of Bosque County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Bosque County, Texas.

 • 1854 - Bosque County is created and organized, named after the Bosque River.